-At the south end of Olympia, head west on U.S. Route 101.
+At the south end of Olympia, head west on U.S. 101.
 This is the beginning of the Pacific Coast Highway, which circles the peninsula and heads south along the West Coast, ending in Los Angeles.
 Just west of Olympia we cross Mud Bay, an inlet of Puget Sound.
 Low tides expose a fringe of mud flats, which inspire its name.
 Oyster harvesting along these inlets dates back centuries.
 U.S. 101 swings north to Shelton and Hood Canal (this will be our itinerary on the return leg).
-Continue west on Washington State Route 8, which climbs over the Black Hills, cloaked in second-growth forest.
+Continue west on state Route 8, which climbs over the Black Hills, cloaked in second-growth forest.

 McCleary and Elma

 Twenty miles west of Olympia and a mile north of the highway stands McCleary, a lumber town with rows of company-built frame houses and the historic Old McCleary Hotel, built in 1912.
 The town is named for Henry McCleary, who established a sawmill in 1898.
 The door factory here was once the largest in the world.